 Meyer and his team began their search for the missing troops.
 Soon, they located an enemy camp that appeared to be empty.
 The team raided the camp for any clues about enemy’s whereabouts.
 However, after a short amount of time, one of the team’s indigenous personnel was alerted to an enemy approach.
 ST Idaho quickly began exfiltration, and just in time, hundreds of North Vietnamese soldiers began to flood the camp, opening fire at the MACV-SOG unit [source].

 ST Idaho quickly made their way to their landing zone, lobbing grenades and firing at the North Vietnamese forces as they moved.
 US gunships manned by Green Hornets airlifted ST Idaho away from the landing zone, with the team barely escaping with their lives.

-The MACV-SOG, whist instrumental to the war effort, has one of the highest casualty rates of any US force.
-The force’s casualty rate exceeded 100% – every single SOG officer was wounded at least once, and over half of the force was killed in action [source].
+MACV-SOG, whist instrumental to the war effort, has one of the highest casualty rates of any US force.
+The force’s casualty rate exceeded 100% – every single SOG member was wounded at least once, and over half of the force was killed in action [source].

 In 2001, MACV-SOG received the Presidential Unit Citation for its efforts during the 60s and 70s [source].